PLANT CARE + ADVICE

 There are no difficult plants.
 It is what the plants require to thrive - the conditions they normally grow in - that are difficult to recreate in a common home environment.

-The plants we sell are mostly tropical plants, and most of them belong to the Araceae family.
-Not surprisingly, aroids (the colloquial name for the plants from the Araceeae family) are some of the most popular and wide-spread house plants.
-In the wild, in their natural conditions, aroids have adapted to living in various conditions, including various climates and light conditions.
+The plants we sell are mostly tropical plants.
+In the wild, in their natural conditions, tropical plants have adapted to living in various conditions, including various climates and light conditions.
 However, bringing a tropical plant home is a completely different story.
 The fact that a plant is adaptable, doesn’t mean that it will happily take on any conditions that you will throw it in.
 The fact that plants are resilient, doesn't mean we should just purchase them without giving a second thought to how we are actually going to grow them.

 HOME CONDITIONS, OR HOW TO MAKE IT INTO A JUNGLE